 It is preferable, but not absolutely necessary for your proctor to be an officer in a church (pastor, elder, deacon...).
 If at all possible, your proctor should not be an immediate family member (spouse, child...).
 Your proctor should be someone who is easily accessible to you.
 You do not want to put off taking quizzes and tests because of the difficulty of getting together with your proctor.
-If you are in a unique situation with difficult circumstances, contact the me and we will work things out.
+If you are in a unique situation with difficult circumstances, contact the Dean of Students to find a solution.